Our history

 Timeline

 1926 - 1927 - Dr Ellison's first term as Chief Medical Officer and Deputy Resident Commissioner in the Cook Islands.
-Dr Ellison and his wife Tini work closely with the Au Vaine women’s committee to monitor the welfare of children in Rarotonga villages.
+Dr Ellison works closely with the Au Vaine women’s committee and persuade them to take up extra public health duties, including the monitoring of children in Rarotonga villages.

 1931 - 1946 - Dr Ellison's second term as Chief Medical Officer and Deputy Resident Commissioner in the Cook Islands.